KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ::: {.callout-exercise}
 #### Encoding and memory usage

-Create the same pandas dataframe and numpy array shown in the above example
+Create the 'pandas' dataframe and 'NumPy' array shown in the above example

-Implement encoding for the numpy array and pandas dataframe.
+Implement encoding for the 'NumPy' array and 'pandas' dataframe.

-Compare the deep size of the arrays and dataframes using functions found in the docs.
+Compare the deep size of the arrays and dataframes using functions found in the documentation.

 ::: {.callout-answer}